-JTP is a group of 14 energetic partners led by Managing Partner Marcus Adams, with a practice of over 110 talented architects, masterplanners, urban designers and community planners working collaboratively across three studios in London, Edinburgh and Hangzhou.
+JTP is a group of 14 energetic partners led by Managing Partner Marcus Adams, with a practice of over 110 talented architects, masterplanners, urban designers and community planners working collaboratively across two studios in London and Edinburgh.

 The practice was founded in 1995, by John Thompson and six other directors.
 John’s formative experience in the 1970’s and 80’s was rooted in Community Architecture, working in urban areas experiencing significant social and economic challenges.
 At the time the process of involving local people in the design of their neighbourhoods was pioneering.

 By the mid-1990’s Community Architecture had developed into Community Planning and since then the practice has consistently driven innovation in the fields of participatory and Collaborative Placemaking.

 JTP's expertise is now sought for major UK and international projects with a wide range of clients across a range of scales from the city to the street.